We all have bits and pieces in our homes that make us happy. Some of them connect us to our family’s past, others simply ‘spark joy’.

 This pincushion was originally stitched to a square of wallpaper covered cardboard.
 Over time the cardboard got quite tatty so I removed it.
 My grandmother made it for me when I was six-years-old.
 It is covered in velvet and stuffed with kapok.
 It is in the shape of a chicken because I had a pet black chook at that time, called Henrietta.
 As you can see, the pincushion has lived a useful life and is still in everyday use.

 This horn from an early motor car still makes a wonderful parping sound.
-I ‘saved’ it when we were cleaning out my parents-in-law’s house – it appealed to the ‘Mr Toad’ in me.
+I ‘saved’ it when we were cleaning out my parents-in-law’s house – it appealed to the Mr Toad in me.
 I have no idea whose car it came from but I couldn’t bear to see such a fine instrument ending up at the tip.
-I have used it to attract attention when I have been confined to bed.
+It sits in the linen cupboard and, sometimes, when I go to take linen out, I give it a little squeeze much to the annoyance of other members of the household.
+This item definitely does ‘spark joy’.

 This beautiful glass dish was made by my daughter.
 No further explanation is necessary.